SudhanPlayz/SageAI/README.md

 ### Manual Installation

 1. Download the latest release from the [releases page](https://github.com/SudhanPlayz/SageAI/releases)
-2. Extract the files into your vault's plugins folder: `<vault>/.obsidian/plugins/sageai`
+2. Extract the files into your plugins folder: `<vault>/.obsidian/plugins/sageai`
-3. Reload Obsidian
+3. Reload the application
 4. Enable the plugin in Settings > Community Plugins

 ## Usage